lemlac/pylem/docs/reference.md

 #### Dynamic Type (`dyn`)

 Pylem is statically typed, but Python is famous for being dynamically typed.
 Sometimes, it's hard to go from dynamic to static.
+To help with that, Pylem comes with a special type to handle dynamically typed data.

 The dynamic type `dyn` is an API to access Python's dynamic typing from within Pylem.
 This works as a tagged union where each tag is a basic type: `Bool`, `Int`, `Float`, `Complex`, `Str`, `List`, `Dict`, `Tuple`, and `None`.
 Each of these are variants of `dyn` like `dyn.Bool`, `dyn.None`, etc. If the type has a subtype, then it's also set to `dyn`.